FlorianEagox/WeeaBlind/README.md

 Once you've configured things how you like, you can press the big, JUICY run dubbing button.
 This can take a while to run.
 Once completed, you should have something like "MyVideo-dubbed.mkv" in the `output` directory.
 This is your finished video!

 ## Things to do
-- A better filtering system for language detection.
+- A ===better filtering system for language detection.
 Maybe inclusive and exclusive or confidence threshhold
 - Find some less copyrighted multi-lingual / non-english content to display demos publicly
-- de-anglicanization it so the user can select their target language instead of just English
+- ~~de-anglicanization it so the user can select their target language instead of just English~~
 - FIX PYDUB'S STUPID ARRAY DISTORTION so we don't have to perform 5 IO operations per dub!!!
 - ~~run a vocal isolation / remover on the source audio to remove / mitigate the original speakers?~~
 - ~~A proper setup guide for all platforms~~